alex-kalanis/email-smart-sender/README.md

 2.)
 Add selected services into the "\EmailApi\LocalInfo\ServicesOrdering" constructor.
 Beware additional necessary params and classes for your use case.

 3.)
-Add Ordering and your implementation of "\EmailApi\Interfaces\LocalProcessing" into your "\EmailApi\Sending".
+Add Ordering and your implementation of "\EmailApi\Interfaces\ILocalProcessing" into your "\EmailApi\Sending".

 4.)
 Just call sending as described in the "\EmailApi\Sending".